agent809/pshutdown/README.md

 package manager, however with a little tweaking it can be used with any.

 INSTALL
+(note python3 must be installed and run when the python command is called, code can easily be changed to fix this though)
 (I am adding an installer in a later update, however for now this is required) To install this program correctly you must add the two files contained within the download to "your home folder/pshutdown" and  add that folder to your bash path.
 Then you have to add